syncfusion-content/extension-docs/Extension/ASPNETMVC-EssentialJS2-Extension/check-for-updates.md

     ![check for updates](images/check-for-updates.png)

-    > In Visual Studio 2019, Choose Extensions -> Syncfusion -> Check for updates… in the Visual Studio menu.
+    > From Visual Studio 2019, Choose Extensions -> Syncfusion -> Check for updates… in the Visual Studio menu.

 2. When there is an update, **Update** dialog box opens.